 One clarification I have heard often is that once Jesus shuts off the devil from your life, no one can ever have the audacity to open that loophole again.
 I am in total agreement with this explanation and I like the way people give a loud Amen to it.
 Jesus has the keys that open the gates to all the heavenly promises.

-In reference to no 14 above, do you realize that disobedience of the Fourth Commandment suggests you have shown the Lord your back?
+Do you realize that disobedience of the Fourth Commandment suggests you have shown the Lord your back?
 How would He communicate with someone who isn’t looking at Him?

 If your actions necessitate a curse, even if it is unspoken, nobody can reverse it except Jesus.
 Remember to reach Jesus, you have to go through your parents.
 Parents give way first and then Jesus rubberstamps.